rich-murphey/sqlx-actix-streaming/README.md

 Note the two closures.
 The first closure generates a stream of WidgetRecords.
 The second closure converts an individual WidgetRecord into json text using serde.
-ByteStream wraps them in json array syntax, using '[', ',' and ']' by default, though this is configurable.
+ByteStream wraps them in json array syntax, using '[', ',' and ']' by default.

 ````rust
 #[derive(Serialize, FromRow)]